YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

 by bit when opportunities arise, but it is what it is.
 New additions are expected to be a lot cleaner.

+The purpose and behavior of the code changed should be described clearly.
-Your change should contain exactly what it needs.
+Your change should contain exactly what it needs to match that description.
 This means:

-* nothing more than that - no dead code etc
+* nothing more than that - no dead code, no undocumented features
-* nothing missing
+* nothing missing - if something is partially built, that's fine, but you have to make that clear.
+For example, some passes only support some types of cells

 Here are some software engineering approaches that help: